Top Beaches in Oludeniz and Fethiye

 Pick your own spot to sunbathe and swim on Turkey's most famous beach – a 1.8km-long, 50m-wide crescent of course golden sand and small pebbles set in a picture-perfect location.

-Surrounded by soaring mountains and protected by a pine-clad promontory, Oludeniz beach (also known as Belcekiz Beach) shelves gently into calm turquoise water with perfect swimming conditions for small children.
+Surrounded by soaring mountains and protected by a pine-clad promontory, Belcekiz Beach (also known as Oludeniz Beach) shelves gently into calm turquoise water with perfect swimming conditions for small children.